• Skip to primary navigation

 Get a medium-sized bowl and whisk your flour, salt, and sugar until well combined.

-chunks of vegan butter and shortening for pie crust
+chunks of vegan butter and shortening for pie crust in a glass bowl.

-vegan pop tart dough crumbs
+vegan pop tart dough crumbs in a bowl with a dough cutter.

 Then cut your cold vegan butter into small squares and add it to the flour mixture, then add your shortening, and use a pastry cutter or two forks until the dough has coarse crumbs.